shekkanen/LLMPack/README.md

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-### Acknowledgements
-- We extend our gratitude to all contributors and collaborators who have invested their time and effort into the success of this project.
-- Special thanks to [Third-Party Library Name] for providing essential tools that facilitate this research.

 ### Contact
 For inquiries or feedback, please contact me at [sami.hekkanen@gmail.com](mailto:sami.hekkanen@gmail.com).